RRoggia/rroggia.github.io/reading-content/financial-grade-api-security-profile-1-0-baseline.md

 > The Financial-grade API is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability.

+> Among other security enhancements, this specification provides a secure alternative to screen scraping.

+> Importantly, this profile does not provide non-repudiation (signing of authorization requests and responses) and sender-constrained access tokens.

 # 5. Baseline security profile

 ## 5.1.
 Introduction